mthorning/matt-thorning.dev/src/pages/2019-08-14-react-object-components/index.md

 With the release of React Hooks I have seen a lot of posts comparing class components to functional components.
 Functional components are nothing new in React, however it was not possible before version 16.8.0 to create a stateful component with access to lifecycle hooks using only a function.
 Or was it?

-Call me a pedant (many people already do!) but when we talk about class components we are actually (technically) talking about components created by functions.
+Call me a pedant (many people already do!) but when we talk about class components we are technically talking about components created by functions.
 In this post I would like to use React to demonstrate what is actually happening when we write a class in JavaScript.

 ## Classes vs Functions